 ‘Campfire’ is a truly magnificent rockery plant or colourful accent plant for a gravel garden.
 It will set your winter garden alight with its bright lime-green leaves and fiery orange-red tips.
 The ground cover reaches a height of between 15 and 40cm and spreads about 1m, rooting easily from stem nodes.
 It bears masses of tiny white flowers in summer and be a very pretty container or hanging basket plant.
 Good for full sun or semi-shade and will tolerate frost but not hard freezes.

 This Crassula, hailing from the hottest and driest habitats, is called the kebab plant due to its ovate and lanceolate leaves, which look like they were strung on fleshy stems.
 The beauty of this plant lies in its ability to tint its young greyish leaves into a golden yellow in summer – nature’s way of helping them survive the heat!
-Tiny flowers are grouped in clusters at the tips of ample side branches from June to September, ranging in colour from deep to pale pink.
+Tiny flowers are grouped in clusters at the tips of this crassulas ample side branches from June to September, ranging in colour from deep to pale pink.
 This succulent is long-lived in its natural habitat and will tolerate light frost, but is very slow growing.